larsschwegmann/humanstxt.app/README.md

 Description
 -----------
-An App to retrieve and Parse the humans.txt File of a website.
+An App to retrieve and Parse the humans.txt file of a website.
 Will be released on the AppStore soon ;) Visit http://humanstxt.org for more information on humans.txt.
 Please note that this App won't work for every humans.txt file.
 It was programmed to parse the Syntax declared at http://humanstxt.org/Standard.html.